 DuckDuckGo vs Startpage

-DuckDuckGo is probably the most popular private search engine and it gets lots of attention when people are discussing alternatives to Google.
+DuckDuckGo is probably the most popular private search engine and it gets lots of attention in the privacy community.
 While DuckDuckGo is good in many respects, I’m not sure it’s the best private search engine when you consider all factors and options available.

 Here is a brief DuckDuckGo vs Startpage comparison: